Tue 21 Apr-30 Jun (10 wks) | 6.30-8.30pm | 18+

-This course will explore multiple forms of fiction writing and some of the many roads into the creative process.
-Building on the fundamentals of all fiction, students will use weekly prompts to write short stories and share in feedback.
+This course will explore multiple forms of fiction writing and some of the many roads into creative processes.
+Unpacking core literary devices and testing them in stories, students will use weekly prompts to write short stories and share in feedback.

 What will the class cover and how will it be taught?

-Students will be set a writing task every week, which we’ll then read and share in class.
-Group feedback will help to identify strengths and areas to develop further.
+Students will respond to a new writing prompt every week, with group discussions exploring different ways to use the prompt or theme in fiction writing.
+We’ll read stories and share in class discussion; group feedback will identify strengths and areas to develop further.
 Depending on the interests of individual students, the class will also explore additional ideas around publication, performance, networking and sustaining a writing practice.

 Who is it suitable for?

-Writers of all stripes seeking structure, inspiration, homework tasks, free-writing exercises and group reading/feedback.
+This course is aimed at experienced writers seeking structure, accountability, inspiration, homework tasks, free-writing exercises and group reading/feedback.

 Important Information